Search programs

 Select your program

-As you gather information, eliminate any schools that won’t meet your needs in terms of curriculum, cost, or schedule.
+As you gather information, eliminate any schools that won’t meet your needs in terms of curriculum or cost.
 This will help you choose the schools you’ll actually apply to.
-There’s no right or wrong number of schools to apply to; some students only apply to one or two programs, while others submit multiple applications to increase their odds of acceptance.
+There’s no right or wrong number of schools to apply to; some students only apply to one program, while others submit multiple applications to increase their odds of acceptance.
 However, if you’re applying to a high number of programs, remember that most schools charge application fees, which can quickly add up.

 Determine how you’ll pay for your degree

 If you plan to work while attending school, find out if your employer offers tuition assistance benefits.
 Veterans and military service members should inquire about tuition discounts and GI Bill benefits.
-All students can inquire about payment plans, which allow students to spread out tuition payments over the term.
+And everyone should speak to financial aid counselors at the schools they’re interested in for the most accurate and specific information about program cost.

 The Top 55 Online Master’s in Educational Technology Programs

-Best Online Master's in Educational Technology Degree Programs
+Best Online Master's in Educational Technology Programs badge

 01